What Students are saying about GWOS..

 To find out what Gender and Women's Studies courses are currently offered, click on the Course Catalog and Class Schedules link at the MPC homepage, select the semester and find Gender and Women's Studies in the online course catalog by scrolling to "G" in the alphabet.

 Would you like to take a college course that focuses on your identity and community?
-Would you like to learn more about the diversity of women's experiences of gender?
-This course introduces foundational issues of race, ethnicity, and gender intersections through comparative study of women of color in the U.S. It investigates socio-political dynamics surrounding diverse women of color experience, identities, and knowledge, focusing on multiple sites of culture and history: literature, film and media, leadership, migrations, feminism, labor, and sexuality.
+Would you like to learn more about the racial and ethnic diversity of women's experiences of gender?
+In this course we focus exclusively on specific ethnic and racial identities such as Latinx, Filipina, African-American, Pacific Islander, Native American, and Arab-American, in order to explore foundational issues in Gender and Women's Studies!
+This course examines socio-political dynamics related to the ethnically and racially diverse category, "Women of Color" and multiple sites of culture and history: literature, film and media, leadership, migrations, feminism, labor, and sexuality.
+This course fulfills Gen Eds in Social Sciences and Humanities and counts towards GWOS degrees at MPC.
+All class activities are conducted online for Fall 2020!

-GWOS 4 NEW Gender, Sexuality, and Popular Culture is Gender and Women's Studies very popular new culture and media studies course.
+GWOS 4 Gender, Sexuality, and Popular Culture is Gender and Women's Studies very popular new culture and media studies course.
+Offered Spring semesters only!

 May I take Gender and Women's Studies courses online?

 Yes, the Gender and Women's Studies Department offers a number of online courses each semester, including summer sessions.
-SUMMER COURSES ENROLLING NOW FOR 2017!
-Take GWOS 40 online (also offered as HUMA/PHIL 40): Introduction to Feminist Theory (Summer 2017)
+8 Week SUMMER COURSES ENROLLING NOW FOR 2020!